appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-postgres.md

    * **Read Only:** This mode gives Appsmith read-only permission on the database.
 This allows you to only fetch data from the database.
    * **Read / Write:** This mode gives Appsmith both read and write permissions on the database.
 This allows you to execute all CRUD queries.

-* **Host Address\*:** Provide the hostname or IP address.
+* **Host Address:** Provide the hostname or IP address.
 If you are on a self-hosted instance and connecting to a database on `localhost`, use `host.docker.internal` on Windows and macOS hosts and `172.17.0.1` on Linux hosts to access services running on the host machine from within the container.

-* **Port\*:** If you don’t specify a port, Appsmith may try to connect to port `5432`.
+* **Port:** If you don’t specify a port, Appsmith may try to connect to port `5432`.

 * **Database Name:** Provide the database name.